tommed/ducto-dsl/README.md

 ## Status

 See [status.md](docs/status.md) for up-to-date CI, coverage, and project health.
+Our [OSS Release Checklist](./OSS_RELEASE_CHECKLIST.md) also provides an overview of where we are with this project.

 ## License

 - Code is all licensed under [MIT](./LICENSE)
-- Logos/Illustrations are Copyright 2025 Tom Medhurst, all rights reserved.
+- The Ducto name, logos and robot illustrations (and likeness) are (C) Copyright 2025 Tom Medhurst, all rights reserved.